dcm4che/dcm4chee-arc-cs/docs/networking/specs/storage/storage.rst

 Status is due to the fact that, when objects are rejected the rejection notes are stored in the database for further processing.

-The Behavior of STORAGE-SCP AE during communication failure is summarized in the following table:
+The Behavior of Storage Application Entity during communication failure is summarized in the following table:

-.. csv-table:: STORAGE-SCP AE Storage Service Communication Failure Reasons
+.. csv-table:: Storage Application Entity Storage Service Communication Failure Reasons
    :header: "Exception", "Reason"
    :file: storage-scp-communication-failure-reasons.csv